-We know that the Levi-Civita transformation is a 2:1 map which up to a constant factor is a symplectic when we think of $\mathbb{C}^2$ as $T\mathbb{C}$.
-It pulls back the geodesics flow on $S^2$ to the flow of two uncoupled oscillator.
+We know that the Levi-Civita transformation is a 2:1 map which up to a constant factor is symplectic when we think of $\mathbb{C}^2$ as $T\mathbb{C}$.
+It pulls back the geodesics flow on $S^2$ to the flow of two uncoupled oscillators.

 We apply the Levi-Civita regularization.
 To this purpose, we apply $\dfrac{u}{\bar{v}}$ and $2v^2$ in the relation \ref{2} instead of $q$ and $p$ respectively.
 Then we get the following identity